manusantos-dev/ebony-and-ivory/README.md

 # <a name="english"></a> 🎹 Ebony & Ivory

 > **The art of preserving music**
-> A standardized digital canvas to transcribe, classify, and immortalize your sheet music with unmatched elegance.
+> A serverless digital canvas to transcribe, classify, and immortalize your sheet music with unmatched elegance.

 🌍 **Read this in other languages:** [English](#english) | [Español](#español)